Head in the clouds part one (including Records are like chocolate…? The Birthday Edition)

 For years I’ve wanted to do the male counterpart to the fabled AntiDivas saga.
 I think I have a good one here after taking it round the block a couple three times, I’m not sure if I like the title though.
 No tricks, not even a game plan… Just a handful of some sweet soul 45s joined together with no rhyme or reason.
 Here you go…

-as always, listen at your leisure or on-demand.
+as always, listen on-demand.

 01 Try My Love Again-Bobby Moore & The Rhythm Aces (Cadet)